Node Base Configuration

 openssl rand -hex 32 > jwt.txtThen, specify the following flags:

-Recommended Flags for pnc-geth Configuration
+Recommended Flags for devium-geth Configuration

 You may also want to specify the following flags based on your configuration:

 --authrpc.vhosts: Whitelists which hosts (as defined in theHostheader) are allowed to access the authenticated RPC endpoint.
-This is useful if you're runningpnc-gethon containerized infrastructure.
+This is useful if you're runningdevium-gethon containerized infrastructure.
 The default value islocalhost.--http.vhosts: Whitelists which hosts (as defined in theHostheader) are allowed to access the unauthenticated RPC endpoint.
-This is useful if you're runningpnc-gethon containerized infrastructure.
+This is useful if you're runningdevium-gethon containerized infrastructure.
 The default value islocalhost.--http,--http.addr, and--http.port: Enables the unauthenticated RPC endpoint, configures its address, and configures its port.
 You'll almost certainly want to specify these, since they will enable Geth's JSON-RPC endpoint.--ws,--ws.addr, and--ws.port: Enables the WebSocket API.--verbosity: Configures Geth's log level.
 This is a number between 0 and 5, with 5 being the most verbose.
 Defaults to 3.

 Working Base Configuration